Why everybody’s doing attribution analysis wrong

 The 8th option, the custom model, started off quite basic with only minor changes from the standard models allowed.
 It has since progressed to allow for additional weighting to be given to certain channels or if the channel has driven certain engagement metrics.
 This is significant in that it’s a step away from the de facto dogma that the only factor in assigning attribution is where it sits in the path to conversion.
 A major flaw is that the custom model does not allow you to differentiate between a 2nd or 4th interaction in a particularly long path to conversion.

 At Click Consult, we’ve built a tool that is able to counteract this oversight and works outside of Google Analytics.
 This allows us to assign attribution value to each step with complete flexibility.
 One example that we see works well is a mix between the Time Decay and Position Based model wherein the first and last clicks get the most attribution value, and then this progressively scales down as you get towards the middle.
-Here’s how we imagine the logo would look if such a model were already available in Google Analytics alongside the 7 pictured above:

 We should stop focusing on the fundamentally flawed ‘position in conversion path’ models and find a novel way of addressing the situation